 ChatBot technology today is applied in all different fields, like insurance, banking or utilities.

-This technology will develop a lot in the next years, and its capabilities will probably duplicate; nevertheless, they will never be able to entirely replace humans in contact centers because they will always miss the empathy and personal touch that only a real person can give to customers.
+This technology will develop a lot in the next few years, in fact, according to a research by Outgrow in 2018, 80% of companies should have some sort of chatbot automation by 2020.
+Nevertheless, they will never be able to entirely replace humans in Contact Centers because they will always miss the empathy and personal touch that only a real person can give to Customers.

 Do you want to deepen this topic?
 Download here our Executive Brief